LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Foundry.md

 Encountered a total of 1 failing tests, 1 tests succeeded
 ```

-The first test: `testMintPass` passed successfully as the criteria for the `mint()` function was met.
+The first test: `testMintPass` passed successfully as the criteria for the `mint()` function were met.
-We passed the `mint()` function the recipient address as required, hence the success.
+We passed the recipient address to the `mint()` function as required, hence the success.

-The second test: `testMintFail` failed since we asserted that the addresses of `alice` and `bob` are same.
+The second test: `testMintFail` failed since we asserted that the addresses of `alice` and `bob` were the same.
 The highlighted log output elaborates on how the assertion was false.

 ### **Deploying** the smart contract